FullSnackWebDevClayton/PS5-TOOLBOX/README.md

 - `windows-setup.py`: Script for creating the Windows installer.
 - Other source files and scripts necessary for the functionality of the tool.

-## Pre-built macOS ARM64 Example

-The `MacOSX_ARM64` directory contains an example build of the PS5 UART Tool for macOS ARM64 architecture.
-It includes the executable file (`exe.macosx-14.0-arm64-3.12`) and any additional resources required for running the tool on macOS ARM64 systems.

-## Pre-built Windows x64

-The `Windows_amd64` directory contains pre-built versions of the PS5 Toolbox for Windows x64 architecture.
-It includes both a portable version and an installer version (`Win-Installer v0.2`, `Win-Portable v0.2`), allowing users to choose the installation method that suits their needs.

 ## Usage

 To use the PS5 UART Tool:

-1. **Windows**: Navigate to the `Windows_amd64` directory and choose between the installer version (`Win-Installer v0.0.1`) or the portable version (`Win-Portable v0.2`).
-Run the appropriate executable file to install or run the tool.

-2. **macOS**: Navigate to the `MacOSX_ARM64` directory and run the app OR executable file in (`exe.macosx-14.0-arm64-3.12`) to use the PS5 UART Tool on macOS ARM64 systems.
-Please note this is only for a specific version of macOS (check step 3 if this does not work for you).

-3. **Building from Source**: If you want to build the tool from source, navigate to the `src` directory and run the appropriate build script (`build-windows.bat` for Windows, `build-mac.sh` for macOS).
+1. **Building from Source**: If you want to build the tool from source, navigate to the `src` directory and run the appropriate build script (`build-windows.bat` for Windows, `build-mac.sh` for macOS).
 The scripts will install everything needed including dependencies.

 ## Console Repair Wiki